Loading…

 Learning Objectives

-Assess the strengths and limitations of pragmatic trials and the reasons for uneven adoption among industry and regulators; Discuss the regulatory framework and FDA initiatives supporting the use of pragmatic elements in clinical trials; Determine the appropriate context-of-use for successfully deploying pragmatic trials in clinical research.
+State the strengths and limitations of pragmatic trials and the reasons for uneven adoption among industry and regulators; Discuss the regulatory framework and FDA initiatives supporting the use of pragmatic elements in clinical trials; Identify how to determine the appropriate context-of-use for successfully deploying pragmatic trials in clinical research.

 Chair